FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/hub.md

 ### `/hub/exec/exposed` {#hub-exec-exposed}

-The instance's exposed services as listed in its manifest file.
+The instance's [exposed services][glossary.exposed-directory] as listed in its manifest file.
 A component can connect directly to these services from the hub by opening the provided path.

 ### `/hub/exec/in` {#hub-exec-in}

-The instance's incoming namespace, as supplied by the component manager.
+The instance's [namespace][glossary.namespace] supplied by the component manager.
 This contains a listing of services and directories accessible to the given component instance.
 A component can open the provided path to connect directly to these services from the Hub.

 ### `/hub/exec/out/` {#hub-exec-out}

-The instance's outgoing namespace, served by the instance itself.
+The instance's [outgoing directory][glossary.outgoing-directory].
 A component can connect directly to these services from the hub by opening the provided path.